TechPaula/PC6502/README.md

 2025-10-02 - V1.1 CPU board needed a couple of mods, I forgot that one of the pins that I used as input before had become output but the CPLD could not support that.
 New CPLD code done. **Now runs with a 12MHz clock (6MHz CPU speed)**, I found without the VIA it ran with a 16MHz clock fine, but would not run with a 20MHz clock, I suspect this is down to the FT245.
 This may get resolved when I add clock stretching to the CPLD. **VIA V1.1 working fine!** CPU board modded and Schematics and PCB updated, CPLD code for VIA and CPU updated.
 Updated memory map below

+2025-10-11 - Power board built, works great, however the switch is inadequate, so I've hard wired it

+2025-10-14 - CPLD code for the CPU PCB updated, with help from Shonky it now runs at up to the full 14MHz!

 ## CPU Board
 Actual PCB: